 The law prohibits such practices, although there were reports police and other security personnel continued to use excessive force.
-As of August prison authorities reported that corrections officials no longer used caning or other forms of corporal punishment in prisons and detention centers.
+In August 2016 prison authorities reported that corrections officials no longer used caning or other forms of corporal punishment in prisons and detention centers.